projectcapsule/capsule/docs/operator/mtb/block-access-to-other-tenant-resources.md

 kubectl --kubeconfig alice get serviceaccounts --namespace  gas-production
 ```

-You should receive an eror message:
+You must receive an eror message:

 ```
 Error from server (Forbidden): serviceaccounts is forbidden: